wnelis/RFXcom/README.md

 Module watchdog.py define a class for a simple watchdog timer.
 A timer can be started, stopped and restarted.

 ## Test enviroment
 Script mqtt.rfxcom.py is tested (and in use) on a Raspberry Pi 3B running Raspbian 10 (buster).
 The MQTT broker is also running on this Raspberry Pi.
+An RFXcom RFXtrx433XL is in use as a transceiver, which is attached to a USB port of the aforementioned Raspberry Pi.
+Script mqtt.rfxcom.py uses about 40 CPU seconds per day in this environment.